Drill String Definition

 |OD||Nominal Weight||Minimum Yeild Stength||Tool Joint Upset||Connection Thread||Wear Classification|

 Each description item is explained in API DRILL PIPES DESCRIPTION & SPECS Article.

-The drill string components should be designed to deliver sufficient weight to the Drilling Bit and provide sufficient torsional and tensile strength to withstand the vigorous and dynamic conditions of drilling.
-The drill string components should also withstand burst and collapse pressure loads and be designed to minimize hole stability problems.
-There are many factors that must be considered in the design of the drill string such as:
+The drill string components should be designed to deliver sufficient weight to the Bit and provide sufficient torsional and tensile strength to withstand the vigorous and dynamic conditions of drilling.
+The components should also withstand burst and collapse pressure loads and be designed to minimize hole stability problems.
+There are many factors that must be considered in its design such as:

 - Total depth

 - Bottom Hole Assembly

 - Corrosive environment